NekoUwUGamerfnf/Better-auto-titans/README.md

 # Better-auto-titans

-Use `very_enhanced_auto_titans` To Use Elite Titans AiSet/AiBehavior For Titans With Assault Chip
+Set `very_enhanced_auto_titans` To 1 To Use Elite Titans AiSet/AiBehavior For Titans With Assault Chip